nkoushani18/Koushani-s-Studio/README.md

 - 📌 **Introduction** – Get to know who I am and what I stand for.
 - 🎓 **Education** – A look into my academic journey.
 - 💼 **Experience** – Insights into my professional path so far.
+- 📬 **Contact Me** – Reach out, collaborate, or just say hello.

-All pages are handcrafted with HTML (for now!), and serve as the first version of my evolving web presence.
+All pages are handcrafted with HTML (for now!) and serve as the first version of my evolving web presence.

 ---